rkyv (archive) is a zero-copy deserialization framework for Rust.

 }

-The #[archive(check_bytes)] attribute derives CheckBytes on the archived type.
-Finally, you can use check_archived_root to check an archive and get a reference to the archived value if it was successful:
+The #[rkyv(bytecheck(..))] attribute passes its arguments through to the underlying CheckBytes derive on the archived type.
+Finally, you can use access to check an archive and get a reference to the archived value if it was successful:

 The validation context

 When checking an archive, a validation context is created automatically using some good defaults that will work for most archived types.
-If your type requires special validation logic, you may need to augment the capabilities of the validation context in order to check your type and use check_archived_root_with_context.
+If your type requires special validation logic, you may need to augment the capabilities of the validation context in order to check your type.

 Bounds checking and subtree ranges